Ground beef: Culinary use

 Ground beef is popular as a relatively cheap and quick-cooking form of beef.
 Some of its best-known uses are in hamburgers, sausages and cottage pie.
-It is an important ingredient in meatloaf, sloppy joes, meatballs, and tacos, and as a pizza topping.
+It is also an important ingredient in meatloaf, sloppy joes, meatballs, and tacos, and as a pizza topping.
 It can be used to make meat sauces, for example, lasagna and spaghetti bolognese in Italian cuisine.
 In the Middle East, it is used to make spicy kofta and meatballs.
-The Scottish dish 'mince and tatties" uses it with mashed or boiled potatoes.
-In Lancashire, particularly Oldham, minced meat is a common filling for rag pudding.
+The Scottish dish mince and tatties uses it with mashed or boiled potatoes.
+In Lancashire, minced meat is a common filling for rag pudding.
 The Dutch slavink consists of ground meat (half beef, half pork) rolled in bacon.

 Raw, lean, ground beef is used to make steak tartare, a French dish.
 More finely diced and differently seasoned, it is popular as a main course and as a dressing in Belgium, where it is known as filet américain ("American fillet").